x

 Procedures and Responsibilities

-E-mail Retention
+Email Retention

-E-mails 2 days or older will be deleted automatically from the following folders: Deleted Items.
+• Emails 2 days or older will be deleted automatically from the following folders: Deleted Items.

 If there is a need to retain emails beyond the intervals stated above, there are two (2) supported options based on the specific needs of the individual mail account user.
-These options work independent of each other and may also be used concurrently as needed.
+These options work independently of each other and may also be used concurrently as needed.

 Option 1 "Online Archive" - 365 days